Last updated on July 8th, 2023

 While things are working OK for now, it’d be nice if Ghost added native comments.

 Eight months on Ghost

-This marks the eighth month of using Ghost.
+This marks the eighth month of using Ghost as a content management system (CMS).
 The previously listed pros mostly still stand:

 - No multiple plugins to manage like in WordPress.

 - A better editor (WYSIWYG or Markdown) than WordPress’ Gutenberg one (part of what drove me off WordPress in the first place).